-Please select your major at the end of the Spring 2020 semester (hold CTRL while clicking to select more than one option) (DROP DOWN MENU OF ALL MAJORS OFFERED)
+If Please select your major at the end of the Spring 2020 semester (hold CTRL while clicking to sele... = Other

+Please type in your major

+Please select your minor at the end of Spring 2020 semester (select all that apply).

+(DROP DOWN MENU OF ALL MINORS OFFERED)

+Display This Question: